Avonmouth: The Range Distribution Centre

 Avonmouth is home to the largest single footprint warehouse in the United Kingdom, a 1,250,000 sq ft portal frame building operated by The Range as a distribution centre.
 The enormous building occupies 55 acres of land and is part of the Central Park project located close to the Severn estuary shoreline.
 Previously, the largest single footprint warehouse in the United Kingdom was a building operated by Amazon in Dunfermline, Scotland which covers 1,000,000 sq ft.

 Governance

 Avonmouth is part of the Bristol North West constituency, which elects a member of Parliament (MP).

-As a ward of Bristol City Council which has local elections in three of every four years, Avonmouth and Lawrence Weston June 2016 to May 2018 three councillors: